gongfarmer/janeway/README.md

 * don't use `eval`, which is known to be an attack vector
 * be simple and fast with minimal dependencies
 * provide ruby-like accessors (eg. #each, #delete_if) for processing results
-* modern, linted ruby 3 code with frozen string literals
+* idiomatic, linted ruby 3 code with frozen string literals everywhere

 ### Non-goals